 Nowadays, gold teeth are more of a status symbol than a restorative procedure.
 Gold is still used to fill cavities, but it isn't as common as silver amalgam or composite.
-It's way more likely that you will see gold teeth implanted on the jawbone of a rapper than stuck into the hole left by a cavity.
+It's much more likely that you will see gold teeth implanted on the jawbone of a celebrity than used to fill a hole left by a cavity.

 Types of gold teeth

 Are there different types of gold teeth?
 Yes!
 Let's have a look at them now:

 - Gold grills: You probably know about grills for cars, but what are grills for teeth?
 Also known as ‘grillz' or ‘fronts', these are decorative covers that snap over one or more teeth.
 These can be encrusted with jewels and precious metals and are generally removable.

 - Gold tooth crown: Also known as tooth caps, some people will have their teeth fitted with gold crowns for a permanent golden fix.
 These are custom-fitted coverings to replace the natural crown of your tooth by using gold instead of another material.